The Box, Plymouth

 Commended at the 2022 European Museum of the Year, The Box is Plymouth's newest cultural destination.

 Willmott Dixon’s track record for restoring Grade Two listed property and creating heritage attractions has been further underlined by delivering a landmark that celebrates Plymouth's role shaping world history.

-The Box is set to be one of the largest new multi-disciplinary arts and museum spaces when it opens, housing Plymouth's most important heritage collections on one site.
+The Box is one of the largest new multi-disciplinary arts and museum spaces, housing Plymouth's most important heritage collections on one site.

 Willmott Dixon has an extensive track record for restoring some of the UK's most important landmarks, as well as many heritage properties now breathing new life onto the high street of many UK towns.

 In creating the Box, our team transformed a collection of buildings, the City Museum and Art Gallery, Central Library and St Luke's Church (see below) building, into one cutting-edge, interactive centre.

 This included a striking contemporary extension on the back of the former Museum and Art Gallery and Central Library while the existing St Luke's Church, originally built in 1836 with public subscription, was transformed into the largest dedicated contemporary art gallery space in the South West.
 The buildings are linked by a public piazza with food and retail outlets.